LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The sub-module *MRPPolarVisualisation* is specially designed for these.
 Figure \ref{Example_full_sphere_plot_of_an_measurement_using_the_MRPVisualisation_module_using_different_shaded_vertices_on_a_sphere.png} shows a plot of a full sphere measurement.
 It is also possible to export the data from the *MRPAnalysis* module graphically as diagrams.
 The *MRPVisualisation* modules are used for this.
-The following example listing \ref{lst:mrpexample_visualisation} shows the usage of both modules.
+The following example Listing \ref{lst:mrpexample_visualisation} shows the usage of both modules.

 ```python {#lst:mrpexample_visualisation caption="MRPVisualisation example which plots a full sphere to an image file"}
 from MRP import MRPPolarVisualization